dylan-lang/dylan-programming-book/source/perform.rst

-If we were more concerned with testing out ideas, we might have left unspecified the type of the *total-seconds* slot (implicitly, its type would then be ``<object>`` ), or, if we wanted to keep the option of having times more accurate than just seconds, we might have specified that its type was ``<real>`` , allowing for the possibility of using floating-point numbers, which can express fractional seconds.
+If we were more concerned with testing out ideas, we might have left unspecified the type of the *total-seconds* slot (implicitly, its type would then be ``<object>``), or, if we wanted to keep the option of having times more accurate than just seconds, we might have specified that its type was ``<real>``, allowing for the possibility of using floating-point numbers, which can express fractional seconds.

-If we left the type of the *total-seconds* slot unspecified, the compiler would need to check the arguments to *truncate/* , on the off chance that an argument was not numeric at all.
-In some compilers, you would be able to get a compile-time safety warning stating that a run-time type error is possible (which, if unhandled, will result in program failure), and that the check, and the possibility of a run-time error, could be avoided if the compiler knew that *total- seconds* was a ``<real>`` .
+If we left the type of the *total-seconds* slot unspecified, the compiler would need to check the arguments to ``truncate/``, on the off chance that an argument was not numeric at all.
+In some compilers, you would be able to get a compile-time safety warning stating that a run-time type error is possible (which, if unhandled, will result in program failure), and that the check, and the possibility of a run-time error, could be avoided if the compiler knew that ``total-seconds`` was a ``<real>``.

 #. *What is a safe program?* Dylan is always safe in that a programming
    error cannot cause a corruption of the program (or of other